e2m32/hass_custom_timer/README.md

 ## Installing

 Create a directory in your Home Assistant `home` directory called `custom_components`.
-This is the same directory that your `configuration.yaml`file lives.
+This is the same directory that your `configuration.yaml` file lives.
 Copy the directory `timer` from this repository (`/custom_components/timer`) to your `custom_components` directory.
 Home Assistant will now use this code to setup and use your timers.

-To add the restore functionality, add the `restore: true` to your timer configuration.
-If the default 15 minute `restore_grace_period` value does not work for your setup, you can change it to whatever time period you wish.
+By default, the timer will be restored at HA boot.
+If the time has passed for when HA should have fired the `finished` event, then the `finished` event for the timer will not be fired.
+There is an option of adding a grace period to allow this event to fire.

 See Example below.

 ## Configuration
 Basic configuration is the same as before.
-To gain the same functionality as the original timer, add the following to your configuration.yaml file:
+To load the defaults, add the following to your configuration.yaml file:

     # Example configuration.yaml entry
     timer:
       laundry:
-        duration: '00:01:00'

-### New Restore after restart functionality
+With this configuration, a timer will be added with a 0 `duration` and it will be restored on reboot with the last set duration.

+### Disable restore
-To restore the timer after a restart, add the following to your configuration.yaml file:
+To revert the timer to the previous functionality, use the following configuration:

     # Example configuration.yaml entry
     timer:
       laundry:
-        duration: '00:01:00'
-        restore: true
+        restore: false

+### Utilize the grace period
+To allow a timer to fire a `finished` event when the `duration` time has already passed, add the following to your configuration.yaml file:

+    # Example configuration.yaml entry
+    timer:
+      laundry:
-        restore_grace_period: '00:15:00'  # default grace period is 15 minutes
+        restore_grace_period: '00:15:00'

-Setting `restore: true` will enable the timer to be restored at start up.
-The `restore_grace_period` is to control if the `finished` event is triggered if home assistant has been down for longer than your timer was set for.

-### Explanation of Behavior:
+This sets the `restore_grace_period` to 15 minutes.
+This means that if HA goes down at 1:00 p.m. and the timer should have `finished` at 1:01 p.m., HA has until 1:16 p.m. to start up and fire the `finished` event.
+If HA doesn't come back online until 1:17 p.m., then it will not fire the `finished` event and your associated automation will not be triggered.

+### More examples:

 Say you have the following timer.
 When the timer is `finished`, an automation is triggered.